xbeat/Machine-Learning/README.md

 Introduction to Fine-tuning T5-small for RAG (Retrieval-Augmented Generation)

 Fine-tuning is the process of adapting a pre-trained language model to a specific task or domain.
 In this case, we will fine-tune the T5-small model, a variant of the T5 (Text-to-Text Transfer Transformer) model, to excel at RAG, which combines retrieval and generation for open-domain question answering.

+## Bayesian Information Criterion for Model Selection

+Introduction to BIC Implementation

+The Bayesian Information Criterion provides a mathematical framework for model selection based on the trade-off between model complexity and goodness of fit.
+This implementation demonstrates the fundamental BIC calculation for a simple linear regression model.

 ## Comprehensive OOP Concepts and Python Applications